0xbluemoon/Chrove_protocol/README.md

 # Chrove_protocol
-An anonymously pay and go service
+An anonymously pay and autonomous service

 # Why anonymous matters for proxy/VPN vendor?